 21. Easy to get to this point from there: It makes you feel alive.

 22. To be more mindful – No experience is good or bad, it’s just your view to it that counts.
 And everything changes constantly, which stimulates to just enjoy every moment.

 23. For the weather!
-I’m personally not a big fan of Dutch weather (read: chilly and rainy for most of the year).
-I like the sun and I am most happy and relaxed in hot and sunny weather.
+I’m personally not a big fan of Dutch weather (that is to say: chilly and rainy for most of the year).
+I like the sun and I am basically happier and more relaxed in hot and sunny weather.
 Therefore I’ll be naturally happiest in tropical climates.

 24. For building a network.
 Even though I’ve ‘only’ been to 31 countries, the people I met along the way were often also traveling, which means I know people from many more countries.
 Which is perfect: When I’ll be traveling to their country they can give me some tips or maybe even show me around and teach me about their local life!

 25. For the job opportunities.
 Those people from everywhere mostly also have – or had – a job or career.
-They might be able to help you with yours.
+Therefore, they might be able to help you with yours.